Clusters Account Setup & Management

 Setup For Managed Kubernetes Clusters

 Assessment is disabled by default.
-Each added cluster is harvested in a "Paused" state and should be enabled (see below) for each Cluster you would like to have scanned.
+Each added cluster is harvested in a Paused state and should be enabled for each Cluster you would like to have scanned.

-After onboarding Managed Kubernetes clusters using the Remote Scanner, you will need to enable your clusters for scanning with the following steps:
+After onboarding Managed Kubernetes clusters using the Remote Scanner, you must enable your clusters for scanning.

 2. Check the box next to the name for any clusters for which you want to enable scanning.